Inez Ratekin Herrig, Lincoln County’s Tireless Citizen

 White, Mark.
 “Inez Herrig Provided Vital Connection to County History.”
 The Western Montana News [Libby].
 December 31, 2004.

-One thought on “Inez Ratekin Herrig, Lincoln County’s Tireless Citizen
+2 thoughts on “Inez Ratekin Herrig, Lincoln County’s Tireless Citizen

 1. I worked for Inez Ratekin Herrig from February 1975 to July 1978 as senior page at the Lincoln County Free Library.
 She also was my Citizenship merit badge counselor when I was in the Boy Scouts and later became an Eagle Scout in 1976.
 She was an excellent citizenship merit badge counsellor and was a fine boss to work for as senior page at the library.
 My first time to work for her was on the Bookmobile restocking it with books February 15, 1975.
 Working as senior page in the library familiarized me with all the classical works in fiction and nonfiction which help tremendously when I attended college at Concordia College in Moorhead MN in Fall 1978.
 I appreciated Inez and Bob Herrig.
 Craig W, Davenport